 Constable Burton Hall is a handsome Palladian villa standing at the entrance to Wensleydale, within 2 miles of Hunton village.

-The Hall stands in extensive woodland and formal gardens which are open to the public from mid-March to mid-September.
+The Hall stands in extensive woodland and formal gardens which are open to the public at specific times of the year.
+Opening times can be checked on their website.
 Stunning seasonal displays of snowdrops and daffodils carpet the woodland walks and garden trails, making it an absolute must for garden and nature lovers alike.

 Is a unique labyrinth of tunnels, chambers, tunnels, follies and surprises created in a four acre garden.
 Recently voted the best childrens' attraction in Yorkshire and also "The best 20th Century European Folly".
 Wonderful for ‘children' of all ages.